 What carbohydrates should I eat more of?

-Now that we’ve acknowledge just how individual establishing carb consumption is, let’s get down to figuring out what type & quantity of carb intake might be best for you.
+Now that we’ve acknowledge just how individual establishing carb consumption is, let’s get down to figuring out what type & quantity of carb intake might be best for the majority of individuals.

-To begin with, let’s look at the different types of carbohydrates.
-We’ve got:
+To begin with, let’s look at categorising different types of carbs in a simple way:

-Nutrient-dense & carbohydrate-dense foods such as root vegetables (sweet potato, beetroot, carrots, parsnips), certain grains (quinoa, wild rices, amaranth) and legumes (lentils, chickpeas, beans).
+Nutrient-dense, fibrous & moderate to rich carbohydrate-dense foods such as root vegetables (sweet potato, beetroot, carrots, parsnips etc), whole grains/pseudo-grains (quinoa, wild rice, amaranth, oats etc) and legumes (lentils, chickpeas, beans).

-Nutrient-dense & low-carbohydrate foods such as non-starchy vegetables (artichokes, aubergine, courgette, cucumber, mushrooms, mange tout, tomatoes etc).
+Nutrient-dense, fibrous & low-carbohydrate foods such as non-starchy vegetables (artichokes, aubergine, courgette, cucumber, mushrooms, mange tout, celery, spinach, rocket, asparagus, broccoli, cauliflower, cabbage, kale etc).

-Nutrient-lacking & high-carbohydrate foods such as sweets, chocolate, baked goods, jams and processed foods.
+Low nutrient, low fibre & high-carbohydrate foods such as sweets, chocolate, baked goods, jams and white flour or refined grain-based foods.

-What we’d typically recommend is including the nutrient-dense, low & high-carbohydrate foods whilst for the most part, limiting the nutrient-lacking but high-carbohydrate foods.
+What I would typically recommend is including the nutrient-dense, low & high-carbohydrate foods whilst for the most part, limiting the nutrient-lacking but high-carbohydrate foods.
 There are a few reasons for this:

 - As stated in the description: the nutrient-dense options are exactly that: full of nutrients, thus helping our bodies to function optimally.

 - The nutrient-dense options are generally higher in fibre.
-Sufficient fibre in our diets has numerous benefits, including weight loss, stabilising blood sugar & it provides a great source of food for the trillions of beneficial gut bugs that hang out in our gut.
+Sufficient fibre in our diets have numerous benefits, including weight loss, stabilising blood sugar and providing a great source of food for the trillions of beneficial gut bugs that hang out in our gut.
+Supporting gut health, especially diversity of bugs, is one of the best things you can do to support overall health.

 - The nutrient lacking options tend to cause fluctuations in our blood sugar which then has knock-on effects in other areas of health including poor mood & sex hormone imbalances, and weight gain when consumed in caloric excess.